 - 3.5.1.
 Sampling is a recognised official food control.
-In 2024-25 the commitment to sampling will continue following the UKHSA on targeted studies.
+In 2025-26 the commitment to sampling will continue following the UKHSA on targeted studies.
 UKHSA does not currently charge for the analysis of samples. - 3.5.2.
-Sampling is undertaken by all officers working in the service. - 3.5.3.
+Sampling is undertaken by all officers working in the service on a rota basis. - 3.5.3.
 All sampling will be carried out in accordance with relevant legislation, the Code of Practice issued under the Food Safety Act 1990, guidance on the sampling intervention designed by UKHSA and the departmental Standard Operating Procedure (SOP).